Attaras/Graduation-Project/README.md

 The siganls were taken to excel where they were filtered.
 The gyroscope gave back very precise readings, with 2 decimal points which were ceiled/floored to make mapping easier for the neural net.

-- before smoothing:
+- Some portion before smoothing:

 ![alt text](https://raw.githubusercontent.com/Attaras/Graduation-Project/master/beforefiltering.png)

-- after smoothing:
+- The same portion after smoothing:

 ![alt text](https://raw.githubusercontent.com/Attaras/Graduation-Project/master/afterfiltering.png)